textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Accept comments?

 This is a global setting for whether or not you want to allow your articles to accept comments.
-This setting can be overridden on an article-by-article basis in the [Write administration panel](http://docs.textpattern.io/administration/write-panel) as you write new articles.
+Effectively turns of all comment-related functionality within the website and administration panels.

 ## Admin preferences